 As previously mentioned, we are going to compare the ultra low power (energy) of two microcontrollers from Analog Devices—namely the ADuCM4050 and ADuCM302x.
 In the ULPMark results table, the ADuCM4050 and ADuCM302x achieve scores of 203 and 245.5, respectively.
 Keep in mind that this benchmark is only exercising the microcontroller unit’s core (hence the name CoreProfile).
 How does one account for the 18% difference?

 The ADuCM4050 contains an ARM® Cortex®-M4F that implements the ARMv7E-M architecture.
 The ADuCM302x contains an ARM Cortex-M3 that implements the ARMv7-M architecture.
 While both cores have a 3-stage pipeline with branch speculation and both are similar on instruction-set architecture, only the Cortex-M4F supports DSP and floating-point instructions.
-As there are no DSP instructions on the ULPMark-CoreProfile, the Cortex-M4F part does not take any advantage of FPU.
+As there are no DSP instructions on the ULPMark-CoreProfile, the Cortex-M4F part does not take advantage of FPU.

 For the benchmark analysis, the ADuCM4050 and ADuCM302x were operated at 52 MHz and 26 MHz, respectively.
 With the ADuCM4050 requiring about 11,284 cycles to perform the ULPMark workload, and the ADuCM302x requiring 10,920, this means that the former completes the active mode portion in 217 μs of the 1 second period, whereas the latter is active for 420 μs.
 The reason why the ADuCM4050 uses a few more cycles than the ADuCM3029 is because of the frequency used (52 MHz and 26 MHz, respectively), the ADuCM4050 needs one wait state for the flash, whereas the ADuCM3029 has no wait states on the flash.
-As the ADuCM4050 has a cache memory, there is no big penalty by adding the wait state on the flash, as many instructions are executed from the cache memory, which may be accessed at full speed (52 MHz) without the need of an extra wait state.
+As the ADuCM4050 has a cache memory, there is no major penalty by adding the wait state on the flash, as many instructions are executed from the cache memory, which may be accessed at full speed (52 MHz) without the need of an extra wait state.
 With respect to the execution time, as expected, the ADuCM4050 performs the workload faster than the ADuCM3029 as it runs at twice the frequency of the ADuM3029.

 In order to obtain the EEMBC benchmarks code, you must be member or the working group.
 You can become a member here.
 Monica Redon is the representative for Analog Devices in the EEMBC board, so you may contact her for further information.